 If you are a new client at the UK Counseling Center, you will first need to complete an Initial Assessment if you would like to participate in groups that are not listed as "drop-in."
-You may walk in between the hours of 9 a.m. and 3 p.m.
+You may call between the hours of 9 a.m. and 3 p.m.
 Monday through Friday or call 859-257-8701 to schedule an appointment.
 Current clients may speak to their counselor about group.

 This video developed at Wright State University’s Counseling and Wellness Services and used on our website with their permission, provides some general information about group participation that may be helpful as you consider this therapy option.